austingarrigus/sorter/README.md

 another string -> another/destination/directory
 ```

-Then, run `sorter` in that directory, or with that directory as an argument:
+Then, run `file-sorter` in that directory, or with that directory as an argument:

 ```
-$ sorter Downloads
+$ file-sorter Downloads
 Moved: file with identifying regex.txt -> path/to/destination/directory/file with identifying regex.txt
-Moved: another file with identifying regex.md -> path/to/destination/directory/another file with identifying regex.md
+Moved: another file with identifying regex.md -> another/destination/directory/another file with identifying regex.md
 ```

 Each line of the sort file is split at the `->`, then the whitespace at the beginning and end of both parts is trimmed.